-A few of us have been debating Levels of Assurance on Twitter (if "debate" is an accurate description of exchanging views 140 chars at a time).
+A few of us have been debating Levels of Assurance on Twitter.
 It seems crucial that we look at authentication at enrolment or registration time separately from authentication at transaction time, as Jim Fenton touched on in his comment at http://lockstep.com.au/blog/2011/03/11/nstic-and-banking#comments.

-A big problem in the discourse is that testing identity at enrollment/registration time and at transaction time are both called "authentication" .
+A big problem in the discourse is that the process of checking identity at enrollment/registration time and at transaction time are both called "authentication" .

-I contend that using quaternary LOA (no/low/med/high trust) to gauge someone we’re about to transact with is a very big change from the way we do routine business today (and that any major change to business liability arrangements, even if it is worthwhile, introduces such legal complexities that it can kill federated identity initiatives).
+I contend that using quaternary LOAs to gauge someone we’re about to transact with is a very big change from the way we do routine business today, and that any major change to business liability arrangements, even if it is worthwhile, introduces such legal complexities that it can kill federated identity initiatives.
 Interestingly, lots of others also say LOAs are a big change but for different reasons!
 Paul Madsen @paulmadsen and Phil Hunt @independentid argue that trust in the real world is analogue, that it is determined on a continuum, and that we are never 100% sure of who some really is.

 That’s true, and it’s crucial to consider the uncertainty when authenticating someone at enrollment time.
 But I think it’s a moot point when we authenticate a counter-party at transaction time.
 During a great many routine transactions, the counter-party is either authorised to deal or they are not.
 The question becomes binary, not analogue and not even quaternary!
 When a pharmacist processes a prescription, they want to know if it was signed by a doctor, or not.
 When I withdraw money at the bank, the teller checks if I am account holder, or not.
 The authority to sign purchase orders, tax returns, audit reports, legal advice, radiology reports, insurance loss estimates, survey reports etc. etc. is always binary.
-When the Relying Parties to any of these sorts of transactions process them, I do not believe that they spend any time at all pondering the analogue trustworthiness of the sender, or the percentage probability they are really not who they say they are.
+When the Relying Parties to any of these sorts of transactions process them, I do not believe that they spend any time at all pondering the analogue trustworthiness of the sender, or the percentage probability that the sender is not really who they say they are.